TIBCOSoftware/be-tools/cloud/cloud-foundry/README.md

      cf login -a API-URL -u USERNAME -p PASSWORD

-       -API-URL is your API endpoint, the URL of the Cloud Controller in your TAS for VMs instance.
+   * API-URL is your API endpoint, the URL of the Cloud Controller in your TAS for VMs instance.
-       -USERNAME and PASSWORD are the Admin credentials in UAA section from Small footprint TAS tile Credentials tab.
+   * USERNAME and PASSWORD are the Admin credentials in UAA section from Small footprint TAS tile Credentials tab.

 2)Target a specific organization and space.